orangeng/orangeng.github.io/read.md

 - `--p` - Understanding the Linux Kernel
 - `---` - Lions' Commentary on UNIX 7th Edition
 - `-op` - Operating Systems: Three Easy Pieces
-- `---` - The UNIX-HATERS Handbook
+- `--p` - The UNIX-HATERS Handbook
 - `-o-` - Advanced Programming in the UNIX environment
 - `---` - Solaris Internals: Core Kernel Architecture
 - `---` - The Design and Implementation of the FreeBSD Operating System